VirtusLab/scala-cli/website/docs/guides/using-directives.md

 - `//> using resourceDir dir` - marks directory as source of resources.
 Resources accessible at runtime and packaged together with compiled code.
 - `//> using javaOpt opt` - use given java options when running application or tests
-- `//> using target.scope test` used to marked or unmarked given source as test
 - `//> using testFramework framework` - select test framework to use

 There are several reasons that we believe `using` directives are a good solution: